ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Proposed Method

+\textbf{(Stage 4)} If \(\overline{w}_k < w_{\min}\) (a trust threshold), we either: \textit{(i)} merge \(\mathbb{N}_k\) into the nearest high-trust cluster (measured by centroid KLD), or \textit{(ii) }escalate it to cloud-level aggregation if no suitable merge target exists.

+The final grouping \(\{ \mathbb{N}_k \}_{k=1}^K\) ensures that each cluster: \textit{(i)} consists of behaviorally similar clients, \textit{(ii)} excludes or mitigates the influence of polluted data, and \textit{(iii)} is assigned to an edge server with reliable connectivity, thereby enabling stable, efficient, and deployable hierarchical model aggregation.

-To facilitate understanding, in Fig. 2, we consider a network with 20 clients with the local dataset of the clients are formed via distributing the SQuAD dataset using Dirichlet distribution with parameter $\hat{\alpha}$ = 0.1.
-Fig.~2(a) shows a heatmap of pairwise KLD ($\mathcal{R}(n, n')$) visualizing data distribution shifts; Fig.~2(b) displays the final client clustering (client–server assignment).
-Only in-range, high-trust clients (green circles, ‘Normal’) participate in edge-level aggregation; others (marked ‘X’) are excluded as untrustworthy or out-of-range.
+To facilitate understanding, in Fig. 2, we consider a network with 20 clients, where each client's local dataset is constructed by partitioning the SQuAD dataset using Dirichlet distribution with concentration parameter $\hat{\alpha}$ = 0.1.
+Fig. 2(a) provides a heatmap of pairwise KLD ($\mathcal{R}(n, n')$) to visualize data distribution variations, while Fig. 2(b) illustrates the final client clustering (i.e., client-to-server association) results.
+Across all edge server groups, clients marked with ‘X’ are either out-of-range or deemed untrustworthy; only high-trust, in-range clients participate in edge-level aggregation, specifically those shown as green circles labeled ‘Normal’.